MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 3. To download and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application, select **Install**.

 > [!NOTE]
-> If you're an author, see the [HoloLens authoring topic](hololens-authoring.md) for instructions on opening and signing in to the app.
-Operators can use the [Dynamics 365 Guides Operator's manual](operator-guide.md).
+> If you're an author, for instructions on opening and signing in to the app, see [Install, open, and sign in to the HoloLens app](install-sign-in-hololens-app.md).
+If you're an operator, see [Install, open, and sign in to the HoloLens app](install-sign-in-operator.md).

 ## Distribute the apps through Microsoft Store for Business